J-1 Exchange Visitor Scholars

 We are so pleased you are preparing to bring a J-1 Exchange Visitor to the University of Notre Dame!
 We have provided instructions below for:

 The Department of State Exchange Visitor Program allows for the exchange of research scholars and professors and promotes the exchange of ideas, research, mutual enrichment and linkages between research and academic institutions in the United States and foreign countries.
 There are multiple categories of the J-1 Exchange Visitor Visa, and the category is determined by the visitor’s education level, length of stay and activities on campus.
-More information about these different J-1 categories can be found here

 New Scholar Appointments